vyapp/vy/README.md

 Install
 =======

-Vy actually demands python 2.7 to run.
+Vy actually demands python 2.7 or python3.x to run.

 This is a short script to install the latest version of vy.